What is a lifetime Isa?

 Skipton Building Society cash lifetime Isa

-Skipton Building Society online cash lifetime Isa offers the first and only online cash liftetime Isa.
-It currently has 0.75% tax-free interest, which is earned daily and paid annually on the anniversary of the account being opened.
+Skipton Building Society online cash lifetime Isa currently has 1% tax-free interest, which is earned daily and paid annually on the anniversary of the account being opened.

 The account can only be opened and managed online, and the first payment into the account must be by debit card, internal transfer from another Skipton account, or transfer (but not direct debit) from another bank or building society.